iMarioSL/aws-mlops/article-eng.md

 ## Case Study
 Imagine a medical clinic that offers breast scans to detect breast cancer.
 Currently, doctors visually inspect patients' scans to detect the presence of cancer.
-The clinic's manager has determined that this process takes too much of the doctors' time, so she wants to automate the process with an Artificial Intelligence solution capable of analyzing the images.
+The clinic's manager has determined that this process is taking too much of the doctors' time, so she wants to automate the process with an Artificial Intelligence solution capable of analyzing the images.

 The manager has therefore hired you to create a model that detects malignant